Slab tilings, flips and the triple twist: Final remarks

 The third is regarding probabilistic results such as the ones for domino tilings in \cite{normal}.
 For example, for slab tilings we would like to know the distribution for the sizes of connected components of large regions.

 The fourth is regarding other moves besides the flip.
 In the domino case, there is also the trit, and the question on whether all tilings of a given region are connected by flips and trits is open.
-In the slab case, the existence of a set of local moves which connect all or most tilings of a given region is hindered by Proposition~\ref{prop:moves}.
+In the slab case, the existence of a set of local moves which connect all or most tilings of a given region is hindered by Remark~\ref{rem:nolocal}.
 In the example of Figure~\ref{885}, however, it is possible to perform moves involving a quantity of pieces proportional to the lengths of the sides of the box.
-It can also be asked how common is a situation comparable to Proposition~\ref{prop:moves}.
+It can also be asked how common is a situation comparable to the example in Lemma~\ref{lemma:moves} and Corollary~\ref{coro:nolocal}.
 It would be interesting to clarify the situation in greater generality.

 Also, one property observed in the examples of slab tilings we studied so far concerns the parity of the entries of the triple twist.
 Our final and main conjecture is the following.

 \begin{conj} Let $\cR$ be a region tileable by slabs.
 Then there exist $t_x, t_y, t_z \in \{0,1\} \subset \ZZ$ with the following property: For every slab tiling $\bt$ of $\cR$, the integers